jrehor/kcc/README.md

 ## genesis

-In the beginning was the word, and binary computers came much later.
+Computer languages have been around for a while, but in the beginning was the word.
 We will be writing code in a language called k, but it helps to talk about it first.

 Regardless your background, k will look different.
-You will question many aspects of its design, and it will respond by questioning things that you consider common sense, and this is a very constructive process.
+You will question many aspects of its design, and it will respond by questioning things that you consider common sense, and this can be a very constructive process.
 For example, you may find it puzzling why the assignment operator in k is `:` instead of `=`.
 But give it a chance and try a simple thought experiment.
 Consider the following code:

 ```
 x = x + 1
 ```

-Most programmers and most computer languages will agree that this expression is perfectly valid, but don't be surprised if a mathematician tells you *"this is nonsense”*.
+Most programmers and most computer languages will readily agree that this expression is perfectly valid, but don't be surprised if a mathematician tells you *"nonsense”*.
 And once you see what makes him think so, will see why we assign things with `:` in k.

 This gives a good hint how to approach k in general: a different perspective is not necessarily wrong and hostile, and nothing prevents you from changing your own.
-Simply put, keep an open mind.
+Keep an open mind.

 ### who is k